 There are countless divorce and family law attorneys, and many have been practicing for years.
 But they don’t all have experience in divorce for physicians in Edina, which is the most important thing for you to look for when choosing your own divorce attorney.

 This breaks down into two important aspects: an attorney’s experience in your jurisdiction, and their experience working with physicians.
-Local attorneys will be familiar with all the applicable laws and can best guide you through the process in your jurisdiction, while their experience representing other physicians means your attorney can offer you unique, career-specific solutions regarding division of assets, valuation of your practice, and spousal maintenance.
+Local attorneys will be familiar with all the applicable laws and can best guide you through the process in your jurisdiction, while their experience representing other physicians means your attorney can offer you unique, career-specific solutions regarding the division of assets, valuation of your practice, and spousal maintenance.
 Don’t underestimate the value of a knowledgeable attorney during your divorce, or you may face an adverse financial situation for years to come.

 If you avoid the three most common pitfalls I’ve outlined here, you’ll be setting yourself up for a favorable financial outcome at the conclusion of your divorce.
 Looking for an empathetic yet aggressive divorce law lawyer Edina?
 Contact me at (612) 564-0137 or on my website to get started.